Housing and Sheltering People with Pets

 Need help building the will to keep people and pets together?

 It can be hard for some people to understand why honoring the human-animal bond is important, especially to people experiencing homelessness.
-This 20-minute video does an excellent job making the case for the importance of keeping people and pets together.
+This 20-minute video does an excellent job of making the case for the importance of keeping people and pets together.

 You can also take inspiration from the University of Washington’s pop-up gallery, which presented images of pets with their owners experiencing homelessness alongside data collected about homelessness and the benefits of pet ownership.